Updated: Jul 12

 The issue might be one of knowledge.
 Here are my suggestions:

 Review the simple past verb forms, especially for the irregular verbs.
 The best way to review verbs is to review them by groups.
 Believe or not, there are patterns to many of the past tense verb forms.
-English might seem random and crazy, but it’s not always.
-I promise!
+English might seem random, but it’s not always.
 Take a look at this verb chart at www.engVid.com.

 Don't forget about the regular verbs.
 I know you might be thinking: Regular verbs are easy.
 I just add -ed.
 Yes, but do you always remember to verbalize the -ed?
 Even fluent ESL speakers accidentally drop the -ed at the end of regular verbs sometimes.
-You might think that you are saying it, but you’re not.
 Listen carefully to your recording.
 How did you do with the -ed ending on regular verbs?

 The regular verbs that I hear the most mistakes with are want, need, and start.